liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 ---------------------------------------

-### Remove Support for *Flat* Thread View in Comments
+### Removed Support for *Flat* Thread View in Discussion Comments
 - **Date:** 2014-Dec-30
 - **JIRA Ticket:** LPS-51876

 #### What changed?

-Comments will always be displayed using the former *Combination* thread view and the number of levels displayed in the tree will be limited.
+Discussion comments are now displayed using the former *Combination* thread view, and the number of levels displayed in the tree are limited.

 #### Who is affected?

-This affects installations with portal.property discussion.thread.view=flat
-which was the default value.
+This affects installations using the `discussion.thread.view=flat` property from `portal.properties`, which was the default value.

 #### How should I update my code?

-There is no need to update anything since the portal.property has been removed and the value 'combintation' is hardcoded now in the code.
+There is no need to update anything since the portal property has been removed and the `combintation` thread view is now hard-coded.

 #### Why was this change made?

-Comments flat view was implemented in order to solve performance issues with pagination with comments when using a tree view.
+Flat view comments were originally implemented to solve performance issues with comment pagination when using a tree view.

-Now we have implemented a nicer solution for pagination that doesn't impact performance and that allows to display the comments in a hierarchical view making easier to see the replies history.
+A new pagination implementation is now available that doesn't impact performance, and allows comments to display in a hierarchical view, making it easier to see the replies history.
+Therefore, the `flat` thread view is no longer needed.

 ---------------------------------------